nathan-nguyen/console-color/README.md

 - 1 2 3 4: Switch item in inventory.

 ## Future improvement

+- Broadcast data to client asynchronously.
 - Use netty for network.

 ## Improvements

-- Divide ModelManager into chunks.
+- Divided ModelManager into chunks.